aimeerosato/introduction-to-computer-science/do_now_04.md

 And this is just the beginning.

-After taking few minutes to think who you are, write down a few.
-We will be using who you are to write a Snap self expression program.
+After taking few minutes to think who you are, write down a few statements about yourself.
+We will be using this brainstorm to write a Snap self expression program.